 Recommendation from Dr. Helena Weil, Integrative Health Practitioner, Medical Psychologist and Nutritionist:

-Far-Infrared Saunas have been found to provide the benefits of traditional saunas and, unlike traditional saunas, because of their mild heat and humidity have been shown to be beneficial to those people with asthma, high blood pressure, heart disease and more.
+Far infrared saunas have been found to provide benefits of traditional saunas and, unlike traditional saunas, because of their mild heat and humidity have been shown to be beneficial to those people with asthma, high blood pressure, heart disease and more.
 Asthmatics and those with claustrophobia can still benefit from FIR saunas by leaving the door ajar as the heat is due to radiant heat, not convective heat.
-There have been studies in Europe and Japan as well showing that sauna therapy confers cardio protection and immune protective properties.
-Sauna therapy has been used for the workers of 9/11 to great results in reducing their toxic loads where pharmaceuticals were not effective.
+There have been studies in Europe and Japan showing that sauna therapy confers cardio protection and immune protective properties.
+Sauna therapy has been used for the workers of 9/11 to great result in reducing their toxic loads where pharmaceuticals were not effective.
 Clearlight FIR saunas are among the highest quality FIR saunas on the market.
 Canadian Western Red Cedar is one of the best sauna materials for those with chemical sensitiveness.

 General recommendations for use: